Singer Corporation: Late 20th and early 21st centuries

+Singer buildings

 Singer was heavily involved in Manhattan real estate in the 1800s through Edward C. Clark, a founder of the company.
 Clark had built The Dakota apartments and other Manhattan buildings in the 1880s.
 In 1900, the Singer company retained Ernest Flagg to build a 12-story loft building at Broadway and Prince Street in Lower Manhattan.
 The building is now considered architecturally notable, and it has been restored.